Croatia–France relations: 19th century

 During the expansion of Napoleon Bonaparte's First French Empire, large parts of Croatia were controlled by the French leading to the creation of the Illyrian Provinces.
 In 1809, Napoleon Bonaparte and his administration established this territory in Ljubljana (Laybach) as an extension against the Austrian Empire in what mostly comprised modern day Croatia and parts of Slovenia.
 The provinces had four governors during its existence: Auguste de Marmont, Henri Gatien Bertrand, Jean-Andoche Junot, and Joseph Fouché.
 During French rule the official languages of the autonomous province were French, Croatian, Italian, German, and Slovene.
 Although the French did not entirely abolish the feudal system, their rule familiarized in more detail the inhabitants of the Illyrian Provinces with the achievements of the French Revolution and with contemporary bourgeois society.
 They introduced equality before the law, compulsory military service and a uniform tax system, and also abolished certain tax privileges, introduced modern administration, separated powers between the state and the church (the introduction of the civil wedding, keeping civil registration of births etc.), and nationalized the judiciary.
 The occupants made all the citizens theoretically equal under the law for the first time.
+In 1812, a significant Croatian force (four regiments) fought for Napleon's Grande Armée during his invasion of Russia.

 French rule in the Illyrian Provinces was short-lived, yet it significantly contributed to greater national self-confidence and awareness of freedoms, especially in the Slavic nations as exampled in post Yugoslavian independence Croatia, and Slovenia.
 The influence of the Illyrian Territories and the rejection of Austrian rule, has prompted a French cultural diffusion and national appreciation in certain areas of the countries that made up the providences that last to this day.
 In Croatia, the cities and towns of Zagreb, Split, Rijeka, Osijek, Zadar, and Velika Gorica have distinct French and Illyrian customs that remain a remnant of 19th century French rule.
 In Slovenia and Montenegro, streets and small regions are named after governors of the providences and Bonaparte.
 During this time the spread of Illyrian movement was expansive in France and lead to the creation of the seminal work: Les peuples de l’Autriche et de la Turquie; histoire contemporaine des Illyriens, des Magyars, des Roumains et des Polonais, which served as an "introductory study on Croatia and the Illyrian Movement."
 During the 1860s, the Croatian school system began to introduce French as a language of study and formally integrated into the national curriculum in 1876.
-French writer Émile Zola–a descendant of Zadar–was one of the most prominent writers of this movement.
+French writer Émile Zola – a descendant of Zadar – was one of the most prominent writers of this movement.